yuto3o/yolox/README.md

 ## 2. Experiment

-We freeze backbone for first 30 epochs, and then finetune  all of the trainable variables for another 50 epochs.
+We freeze backbone for first 30 epochs(lr=1e-4), and then finetune  all of the trainable variables for another 50 epochs(lr=1e-5), and final10 epochs for evaluation(lr=1e-6).

 | Name                    | Abbr |
 | ----------------------- | ---- |